dullhunk/book/computinged/getting-started.md

 # Getting started on your computing education projects

 If you are starting a [final year undergraduate project in computer science education](https://goo.gl/z9Hs9x), here are some useful resources to help you make a flying start in September and keep you going throughout the academic year.
-You can link directly to this document using [git.io/computinged](http://git.io/computinged)
+You can link directly to this document using the shortcut [git.io/computinged](http://git.io/computinged)

 ## Joining in
 If you haven't already, join [computingatschool.org.uk](Computing At School (CAS)).
-CAS is UK network of teachers of computing in primary and secondary schools with lots of free resources available that you can re-use and extend, see [http://community.computingatschool.org.uk/sign_up](community.computingatschool.org.uk/sign_up)
+CAS is UK network of teachers of computing in primary and secondary schools with lots of free resources available that you can re-use and extend, see [http://ccomputingatschool.org.uk/sign_up](computingatschool.org.uk/sign_up)

-its useful if you don't already have it, to get DBS cleared.
-This provides evidence to the school that it is safe for them to let you work with children and young people (e.g. not a criminal).
-One of the easiest wasy to do this is sign up as a STEM ambassador https://www.stem.org.uk/stem-ambassadors/ambassadors
+It is useful if you don't already have it, to get DBS cleared because this can take several weeks to get the documents.
+When you are DBS cleared, schools can be confident that it is safe for them to let you work with children and young people (e.g. you are not a criminal).
+One of the easiest ways to do this is [sign up as a STEM ambassador](https://www.stem.org.uk/stem-ambassadors/ambassadors)

 ## Planning and thinking about your project in advance